-I love the way muffins come together in minutes and can feed you breakfast, or even dessert, all week long.
+I love the way muffins come together in minutes and can feed you for breakfast, or even dessert – all week long.
 These muffins are also full of whole grains, flax seed and quinoa flour.
-Sweetened with stevia and agave nectar in addition to the apple and pear.
-Then made fragrant and spicy with ground ginger and my favorite spice, cardamom.
+Sweetened with stevia and agave nectar in addition to the apple and pear, then made fragrant and spicy thanks to the ground ginger and my favorite spice, cardamom.

 You can change up the spices and fruit to customize them.
 Try cinnamon and cloves and all apple or just use ginger and pear – the possibilities are endless!